-If you wish to install the anti-tamper plate, you will need to source the appropriate driver bit for a Type 7 Button Head screw.
+If you wish to install the anti-tamper plate, you will need the appropriate driver bit for a Type 7 Button Head screw.

-Connection to a computer
+Connection to a PC or Mac

-If you choose to use a computer with suitable charting software to display received AIS messages as other vessels, this can be accomplished by connecting the USB connector on the supplied power and data cable.
+If you choose to use a PC or Mac with suitable charting software to display received AIS messages as other vessels, this can be accomplished by connecting the USB connector on the supplied power and data cable.